 It is now possible to grow marijuana in more than 20 states.
-This is great news for marijuana lovers as more states push for the legalization of medical and recreational marijuana.
+This is great news for marijuana lovers as more states push for medical and recreational marijuana legalization.
 The use of cannabis is growing as more people turn to organic medicinal products.

 So, if you are in one of these states, you can opt to cultivate your marijuana at home.
 But due to the previous legal nature of marijuana, it’s not possible to find sufficient information about the right growing techniques.
 Some growers use conventional growing methods which promise high yields.
-However, the use of non-soil growing mediums including the hydroponics systems is all driven by personal selfish interests.
-Most brands simply want to make profits.
+However, the use of non-soil growing mediums, including the hydroponics systems, is driven by personal selfish interests.
+Most brands want to make profits.
 So, as a new grower, you will be advised to use harmful synthetic pesticides, fertilizers, and other chemicals to grow your cannabis.

 How to Grow Organic Cannabis

 Growing organic cannabis isn’t difficult.
 This is a simple, cheap, and versatile farming technique that’s flexible.
-If you are planning to cultivate organic cannabis, then there are many methods that can help you get healthy plants and high yields.
+If you plan to cultivate organic cannabis, then many methods can help you get healthy plants and high yields.
 Here is everything that you need to know.

 The Use of Organic Soil

-Note: it is also possible to purchase a super organic soil.
+Note: it is also possible to purchase super organic soil.

 Temperature, Light, Ventilation, and Humidity

-However, if you are growing your cannabis indoors, then you need to install the right type of light spectrum.
+However, if you are growing your cannabis indoors, you need to install the light spectrum type.
 Ensure that you choose bulbs with the broadest kind of spectrum.
 It’s important to install an effective ventilation system because these plants need to circulate air.
-You need a spray bottle to manage the level of humidity of your plants but a humidifier can also go a long way.
+You need a spray bottle to manage your plants’ level of humidity, but a humidifier can also go a long way.
 It’s also important to control the temperate in the growing room.
-Generally, you need to create an ecosystem that supports optimal growth of the cannabis plants.
+Generally, you need to create an ecosystem that supports the optimal growth of cannabis plants.

 What to Feed Organic Cannabis